Sudolphus/tamagochi-clone/README.md

 ## Description

-_This is a game wherein a player tries to take care of a creature that is suspiciously similar to a tamagochi._
+_This is a game wherein a player tries to take care of a creature that is suspiciously similar to a tamagochi.
+All gifs are courtesy of Giphy_

 ## Specifications